 The second objective is to use the class and subject of study as an arena to model and practice the kind of learning that is expected of university students.
 The main skills that the course will help students target and develop are: research (finding, evaluating and assimilating reliable information); writing (developing ideas into logically written arguments); and critical analysis of arguments presented in the readings and debated in class (this includes identifying the key assumptions that are implicit in different theories as well as inherent in our own positions on various questions related to governance).
+Restricted to first-year students.
 Not eligible for CR/NCR option.

 Admission to Munk One